 Once you have claimed your profile, the next step is to make it robust with all the relevant information that your prospect might need to become aware of your business.
 This would include things such as:

-When someone searches a query for which your business profile is displayed by Google, it is displayed on the pane beside the search results based on the information you provide.
+When someone searches for a query relevant to your business profile, Google displays the profile on the pane beside the search results.
+The information in the pane is on the basis of the information you provide.

 In the above example, the profile shows all the relevant information regarding the business and the photographs, and the location on the map.
 The user can interact with the information provided and contact the business in quick and easy steps.